Leanne Jones: Career

-Awards and honors
+Awards and honours

 Jones' performance as Tracy Turnblad in Hairspray won her a number of awards, including a Theatregoers' Choice Award for Best Actress in a Musical, the Critics Circle Award 2008 for Most Promising Newcomer and the 2008 Laurence Olivier Award for Best Actress in a Musical.
 She was also nominated in 2009 for a Glamour Woman of the Year Award for Best Actress.

 Personal life

-Jones has two sons called Oscar and Barnaby, born in 2013 and 2015.
+Jones has two sons called Oscar and Barnaby Porter, born in 2013 and 2015.
 In 2016, she married Stephen Porter.